jfpoilpret/fast-arduino-lib/dox/tutorial.md

 A timer (it should actually be named "timer/counter") is a logic chip or part of an MCU that just "counts" pulses of a clock at a given frequency.
 It can have several modes.
 It is used in many occasions such as:
 - real time counting
 - asynchronous tasks (one-shot or periodic) scheduling
-- PWM signal generation (see TODO for further details)
+- PWM signal generation (see [PWM](@ref pwm) for further details)

-A timer generally counts up, but it may also, on some occasions, count down; it may trigger interrupts on several events (i.e. when counter reaches some specific limits), it may drive some specific digital output pins, and sometimes it may also be driven by digital input pins (to stop counting).
+A timer generally counts up, but it may also, on some occasions, count down; it may trigger interrupts on several events (i.e. when counter reaches some specific limits), it may drive some specific digital output pins, and sometimes it may also be driven by digital input pins (to capture counter value).

 There are typically several independent timers on an MCU, but they are not all the same.
 Timers may differ in:
 - counter size (8 or 16 bits for AVR timers)